ecalimac/frontend-bootcamp-react-endv/README.md

 - `npm start`

-To access each course topic you have to navigate trough branches
+To access each course topic you have to navigate trough branches.

-Example: for Course1 run 'git checkout Course1'
+Example: for Course1 run
+- `git checkout Course1`

 ## Course 1
 - initialize a new react app with npx